riscv-steel/riscv-steel/docs/source/softwareguide.md

 ## Make a copy of the template project

 Once you have installed the RISC-V GNU Toolchain you can start a new application.
 The easiest way to start is making a copy of the template project (located at `software/template_project/`).
-The template project comes with a Makefile to help you automate the tasks of compiling the software and generating a memory initialization file for the SoC IP.
+The template project comes with a Makefile to help you automate the tasks of compiling the software and generating a memory initialization file for RISC-V Steel MCU.

 ## Configure your project